 Other way of bringing right people into the right jobs is by recruiting the suited candidate at first place.
 Various assessments could be conducted during the interview process to bring in a competent candidate on board.

 Identify leadership gaps

-In order to understand the leadership gaps assessing readiness of both individual and organization is required.
+In order to understand the leadership gaps assessing the readiness of both individuals and organization is required.
 To know this there should be complete assessments relating to present and future requirements, the views of the present managerial team, the needs of the employees, identifying potential leaders who would leave the company, analysing the skill set required and also framing a time period for filling the gaps.

 Develop succession plans for critical role

 Framing a succession plan is beneficial at crucial times, when some leader leaves the company or some contingency that makes them unavailable.
 This helps in resuming functioning immediately and avoids disruption in the organization.
 It is advised to have succession plans for all potential roles and not just for the top managerial roles.

 It’s no more an individual’s responsibility alone to create a career planning.
 Organizations are supposed to devise a plan for potential employees and delegate them challenging roles and set goals.
 If they fail to do so or to provide them with sufficient opportunities for growth, eventually they will lose their potential leaders.